Menu

 The Innovation

-The innovation tested in this study was the distribution of fortified rice via the already existing Public Distribution System (PDS) that delivers free rice to all households in the Indian state of Tamil Nadu.
+J-PAL South Asia’s innovation planned on replacing conventional rice provided free of charge through the Indian PDS with fortified rice kernels made from rice flour enriched with iron, zinc, vitamin A, folic acid, and B vitamins blended with parboiled rice.
 Whereas other programmes require people to remember to take iron pills, or to go out of their way to buy fortified food, this intervention involved no behavioural change from consumers.

 account_balance